defiant00/whim-c/README.md

 /class

 // initialization is just the class used as a function,
-// this automatically creates a new instance and passes it in as the first parameter myInst :: MyClass(1, 2)
+// this automatically creates a new instance and passes it in as the first argument myInst :: MyClass(1, 2)

 // lists are resizable indexable collections of any type